codaptai/codapt-template-tsr/.codapt/docs/minio-object-storage.md

-You can save objects to Minio, which is running in Docker Compose.
-Do not pass Minio URLs directly to the user as they won't be able to access it since it's inside Docker.
-Just read/write to it from server code.
+You can save objects to Minio, which is running in Docker Compose, and available at `minioBaseUrl` (defined in `src/server/minio.ts`).

+Make sure to set up bucket creation logic in `src/server/scripts/setup.ts` for any buckets that you plan to use.